Getting started

 >>> state = (1, 0, 0)

-In this case, we want the \(\Phi\) of the entire network, so we simply include every node in the network in our subsystem:
+If we want the consider the entire universal substrate (network) as our candidate complex (subsystem), we simply include every node in the network in our subsystem (PyPhi does so automatically if we don’t specify any nodes):

 >>> node_indices = (0, 1, 2)